 4. Switch out plastic toothbrushes which take hundreds of years to decompose and choose a bamboo one instead.
 Whilst you’re there, why not choose a soap bar instead of plastic bottles shower gel?
 It’ll do the trick just as well, and will probably set you back less money too.

 5. If time is a constraint, get the kids involved and give them a role.
-Whether it’s bringing in the milk, emptying the food compost, hanging nappies out, cooking together – it’s the simplest way to be able to live a little more sustainably and find the time to do so.
+Whether it’s bringing in the milk, emptying the food compost, hanging nappies out, cooking together.